UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Replacing dirty filters and scheduling HVAC tune-ups helps lower your home’s heating and cooling costs.

-8. Update Your Address and Notification List
+8. Update Your Address and Forward Important Mail

 Illustration showing a person with a checklist to notify key contacts, and mail forwarding from an old to a new address.